alainm23/planify/README.md

 - Synchronize your Projects, Task and Sections thanks to Todoist.
 - Support for Todoist offline: Work without an internet connection and when everything is reconnected it will be synchronized.
-* Planner not created by, affiliated with, or supported by Doist
+- Planner not created by, affiliated with, or supported by Doist

 ### 💎️ Other features:

-- ⏲️ Reminders notifications
+- ⏲️ Reminders notifications.
-- 🔍️ Quick Find
+- 🔍️ Quick Find.
-- 🌙️ Night mode
+- 🌙️ Night mode.
-- 🔁️ Recurring due dates
+- 🔁️ Recurring due dates.

 ## Installation